Danish queen tests positive for Covid day after Queen Elizabeth II's funeral

 The 82-year-old monarch was one of 2,000 guests who attended Queen Elizabeth II's state funeral on Monday.

-She is Europe's longest-serving head of state and last reigning queen following the British monarch's death.
+She is Europe's longest-serving head of state following the British monarch's death.

 She and Queen Elizabeth were third cousins, both being descended from Queen Victoria.